adut24/holberton-system_engineering-devops/README.md

 # holberton-system_engineering-devops repository
-This repository contains four projects:
+This repository contains 11 projects:
 * 0x00.
 Shell, basics
 * 0x01.
 Shell, permissions
 * 0x02.
 Shell, I/O Redirections and filters
 * 0x03.
 Shell, init files, variables and expansions
+* 0x04.
+Loops, conditions and parsing
+* 0x05.
+Processes and signals
+* 0x06.
+Regular expression
+* 0x07.
+Networking basics #0
+* 0x08.
+Networking basics #1
+* 0x09.
+Web infrastructure design
+* Command line for the win (optional)

 ## Learning Objectives
 ### 0x00.
 Shell, basics
 * What do the commands or built-ins `cd`, `pwd`, `ls` do
 * How to navigate the filesystem